aminmovahed/GettingAndCleaningData_Project/README.md

 ```r
 tidy_data <- dcast(all, Subject + Activity ~ variable, mean)
 ```
-Now based on "Subject" and "Activity" dcast function calculates the mean for all the measure variables ang generates a wide tidy data frame (called "tidy_data").
+Now based on "Subject" and "Activity" dcast function calculates the mean for all the measure variables and generates a wide tidy data frame (called "tidy_data").
 ```r
 write.table(tidy_data,file="tidy_data.txt")
 ```